MagpieBridge/CryptoLSPDemo/README.md

 - Make sure you can install GitHub Maven Packages by following this instruction https://github.com/MagpieBridge/MagpieBridge/wiki/Tutorial-3.-How-To-Install-a-GitHub-Maven-Package

 - Check out "master" branch from CryptoLSPDemo https://github.com/MagpieBridge/CryptoLSPDemo.git,
 - Adapt the `CryptoAnalysis` dependency version in pom.xml to the one you want to use.
+For the demo, we used the CryptoAnalysis jar in  `CryptoAnalysis-2.1.1.zip` (unzip and install it manually to your local m2 repository) under https://github.com/MagpieBridge/CryptoLSPDemo/releases.

 - Install with ``mvn install -DskipTests``

 - Configure ``crypto-lsp-demo-0.0.1-SNAPSHOT.jar`` als language server in IDEs/editors (Eclipse, IntellIJ)